Canadiens' would-be winner disallowed, Senators take advantage with SO victory | CBC Sports

 The Canadiens quickly answered as Thomas Chabot mishandled the puck and Drouin swooped in to collect it before beating Murray at 4:52.
 Weber then tied it at 10:06 with a trademark rocket from the point.

 Toffoli gave Montreal its first lead of the game at 8:06 of the third period.
-He fooled Brannstrom on his way in before snapping the puck past Murray on the short side.
+He fooled Brannstrom on his way in before snapping the puck past Murray on the short side for his team-leading 12th goal of the year.

-Chabot returned to the lineup after missing two games with an upper-body injury.
+Chabot returned after missing two games with an upper-body injury.
 Defenceman Brett Kulak drew into the Montreal lineup with Victor Mete sitting out as a healthy scratch.

 Ottawa will continue its five-game homestand on Thursday against Calgary.
 It will be the first of three straight games against the Flames.